Howard Swearer

 Howard Robert Swearer (March 13, 1932 – October 19, 1991) was an American educator.
 He served as the sixth president of Carleton College, serving from 1970 to 1977, and the 15th president of Brown University between 1977 and 1988.
-His death from cancer shocked and saddened the Brown community, as few knew about it in advance.
+His death from cancer shocked and saddened the Brown community, as few had known of his illness.

 Early life and education

 Swearer was born on March 13, 1932, in Hutchinson, Kansas.
 His undergraduate work was at Princeton University, graduating in 1954.
-He earned a master’s and a Ph.D. in political science from Harvard University, in 1956 and 1960, respectively.
+He earned a master's and a Ph.D. in political science from Harvard University, in 1956 and 1960, respectively.
 After receiving his doctorate, he became a political science professor at UCLA, teaching there from 1960 to 1967.
 He left UCLA to work for Ford Foundation from 1967 to 1970, working in their International Division.

 Carleton College

-Swearer served as Carleton’s president from 1970 to 1977.
+Swearer served as Carleton's president from 1970 to 1977.
 Carleton's new Music and Drama Center, which had been in the planning stages since 1960, was finally dedicated during his administration, as was the new Seely G. Mudd Hall of Science.
 He also oversaw a successful capital campaign during this period.

 It was during the Swearer administration that Carleton's Winter Break was extended from four to six weeks by moving the start date of fall term two weeks earlier.
 Due to the high fuel prices in 1974 with the OPEC embargo, Swearer and the college's treasurer suggested the change might save fuel (not only would the college be largely unoccupied for a longer period during the colder months of November and December, but students who wished to visit home for Thanksgiving would not need to return to campus immediately afterward and then head home again a week or two later).
 Though students were at the time opposed to the change, their objections were overruled and it was put into effect for the 1974-1975 school year.
 A poll taken in 1975 found a high level of support for the change, and Carleton has had a six-week winter break ever since.